1.2 Data Basics

 Data that is measured using a nominal scale is categorical data where the categories have no natural order.
 Colors, names, labels and favorite foods, as well as yes or no responses, are examples of nominal level data.
 For example, it’s not possible to rank people according to their favorite food; putting pizza first and sushi second does not create meaningful data.
 Smartphone companies are another example of nominal scale data.
 The data are the companies that make smartphones, but there is no agreed-upon order of these brands, even though people may have personal preferences.
 Nominal scale data cannot be used in calculations.

 Data that is measured using an ordinal scale is similar to nominal scale data, but there is a big difference.
 Ordinal scale data can be ordered.
 An example of ordinal scale data is a list of the top five national parks in the United States.
 The top five parks can be ranked from one to five, but we cannot measure differences between the data.
 Another example of using the ordinal scale is a cruise survey where the responses to questions about the cruise are “excellent,” “good,” “satisfactory,” and “unsatisfactory.”
 These responses are ordered from the most desired response to the least desired.
-But the differences between two pieces of data cannot be measured.
+But the differences between two pieces of data cannot be quantified.
 Like the nominal scale data, ordinal scale data cannot be used in calculations.

 Data that is measured using the interval scale is similar to ordinal level data because it has a definite order.
 However, there is a meaningful difference between values of the data from an arbitrary starting point.
 Temperature scales like Celsius (C) and Fahrenheit (F) are measured using the interval scale.
 In both temperature measurements, differences make sense, but 40° is equal to 100° minus 60°.
 But 0ºF and 0ºC do not align because 0 is not the absolute lowest temperature in both scales.
 Temperatures like -10°F and -15°C exist and are colder than 0.
 Interval level data can be used in calculations, but one type of comparison cannot be made.
 80°C is not four times as hot as 20°C (nor is 80°F four times as hot as 20°F).
 There is no meaning to the ratio of 80 to 20 (or four to one).